 The MTHFR nucleotide at position 677 in the gene has two possibilities: C (cytosine) or T (Thymine).
 C at position 677 is the normal version - Let us call this the C type gene.

 The C type gene produces an enzyme that is stable in heat.
 Thus, people who have this type have normal enzymatic activity.

 The T type gene (T at position 677), on the other hand produces an enzyme that is unstable in heat.

 People who have the T type gene have lower enzymatic activity as this enzyme is readily destroyed by heat.

 Individuals with two copies of the C type gene (CC) are the majority in the population.

 Those with two copies of the T type gene (TT) have lower enzyme activity than CC or CT (one copy of the C type and one copy of the T type genes) individuals.

 Low dietary intake of the vitamin folic acid can also cause mild hyperhomocysteinemia.

-If you already have your DNA raw data from any ancestry test you may have done, you can easily find out your 23andme MTHFR status from your Ancestry or 23andme data.
-Otherwise, you may consider another ancestry test for $99 or less, so that you can get your genetic raw data for further analysis.
-Once you have your 23andme raw data, you can upload to xcode.life for your 23andme MTHFR status report.
+If you already have your DNA raw data from an ancestry test you may have done, you can easily find out your 23andMe MTHFR status from your DNA raw data.
+Otherwise, you may consider an ancestry test for $99 or less, so that you can get your genetic raw data for further analysis.
+Once you have your raw data, you can upload it to xcode.life for your 23andMe MTHFR status report.